 Children in care up to Year 2 automatically get free school meals.

 Children in care in Years 3 to 11 are entitled to free school meals if their parent or carer gets any of the benefits mentioned above.

 If your child is at an academy

 The following academies aren’t part of the council free school meals service and you need to contact them directly to apply for free school meals.
-(Click the apply online button to see a list of schools that are part of the council free school meals service.)

 - Christ Church C.E.
 Primary School (Clifton)

 - Cotham School